fomightez/structurework/humap3-utilities/README.md

 # The scripts

+* complexes_rawCSV_to_df.py
+> raw data csv file ---> Python-based dataframe of raw data on all complexes.
+   Pickled dataframe saved as `'raw_complexes_pickled_df.pkl'`.

-* ??????.py
+* ???????.py
-> gene name ---> Python-based dataframe of genes with proteins int he complex
+> gene name ---> Python-based dataframe of genes with proteins int the complex

 #### For running in a Jupyter notebook: